 What about Python?
-More and more students come to the MSP program familiar with Python, either from a computer science course, or from past data science or machine learning projects; and you will learn and use Python in other MSP classes.
+More and more students come to the MSP program familiar with Python, and you will learn and use Python in other MSP classes.
 It is especially useful for manipulating larger data sets, and for "gluing" together numerical, graphing and data manipulation routines from numpy, pandas, plotly, seaborn, etc. (Many of the same capabilities have been built into ggplot and the tidyverse in R.) I do not plan to use Python in class, but I do not mind if you use Python for some parts of your assignments, project work, etc. - with two important caveats: